GENERAL SUBMISSION GUIDELINES

 *Split Rock Review is an independent, not-for-profit literary magazine.
 Entry fees help defray the costs of publishing the winning collection, marketing, and administering the submission manager and SRR website.

 We try to make decisions for magazine submissions within two months.
 However, response times may take a little bit longer.
-If you haven't heard from us after four months, first check with the submissions manager system and your email spam folder.
+If you haven't heard from us after four months, first check your Submittable account and your email (including your spam folder).
 If you still haven't heard from us, please send us a message using our CONTACT FORM.